 Change can be promoted by a conscious and active examination of the educational environment through a gender lens, for the purpose of identifying and replacing discriminatory practices with ones that advance gender equity.

 We believe that promoting gender equity in education is not a privilege, but an essential need for all students, setting the stage for future generations of adults.

 - Collaborating with educational organizations to implement practices advancing gender equity

 - Developing models and tools in the field of education and gender

 - Creating and operating educational initiatives and programs

 - Developing professional seminars, conferences and learning opportunities

-- Research and evaluation of initiatives
+- Research and evaluation

 - International partnerships

-Yael Boim-Fein is an educator and social activist.
-Yael founded and directed the Education Department at Beit Avi Chai.
-Yael has an academic background in media and culture studies, , gender studies and pluralistic education, and is a graduate of the Mandel School for Educational Leadership and the American State Department’s leadership program.
-She is an executive member of the International Gender and Education Association (GEA).
+She founded and directed the education department at Beit Avi Chai, and has an academic background in Media and Culture studies, Gender studies and Pluralistic Education.
+Ms. Boim-Fein is a graduate of the Mandel School for Educational Leadership and the American State Department’s Leadership Program.